robin-rpr/calos/doc/faq.rst

 by :code:`tty`.
 If it’s not, Matlab will attempt to :code:`chown(2)` the file, which fails inside a container.

 The scenario in more detail is this.
-Assume you’re user :code:`charlie` (UID=1000), your primary group is :code:`nerds` (GID=1001), :code:`/dev/pts/0` is the PTY file in question, and its ownership is :code:`charlie:tty` (:code:`1000:5`), as it should be.
+Assume you’re user :code:`clearly` (UID=1000), your primary group is :code:`nerds` (GID=1001), :code:`/dev/pts/0` is the PTY file in question, and its ownership is :code:`clearly:tty` (:code:`1000:5`), as it should be.
 What happens in the container by default
 is: